nashe01/nashe01-wiremit_interview_test/README.md

 - **Credentials storage (demo)**: Stored in `localStorage` for the mock.
 Passwords are not hashed because there is no backend—this would be unacceptable in production.
 - **XSS**: No `dangerouslySetInnerHTML`; input is handled by controlled components; no third-party HTML injection.
 - **CSRF**: Not applicable here (no authenticated server mutations).
 In production, we would use same-site cookies/CSRF tokens.
-- **API keys**: None required for the FX demo endpoint.

 ### 2. Mobile Responsiveness
 - **Approach**: Mobile-first with Tailwind breakpoints; layouts adapt from single column to multi-column.
-Touch targets and carousel controls are optimized for mobile.
+Touch targets and carousel controls are optimised for mobile.

 ### 3. UI/UX
 - **Navigation**: Clear multi-step flow for sending money; review step isolates “Edit Details” and “Confirm & Send”.